craser/Sequencer/README.md

 This is something I cooked up to help me get my arms around some code I was working on.
 It is **not** built to be exhaustive or exceptionally robust.

+And I've checked in **everything** I used to get this rolling, including **onebanana.js**, from my [OneBanana JavaScript testing framework](https://github.com/craser/OneBanana).
+This is entirely a quick & dirty solution that I'd like to build out into something more useful later.

 ## Drawbacks